 Each award is subject to a performance condition based on the Company's total shareholder return ('TSR') compared to the TSR of the companies constituting the FTSE 250 Index (excluding investment trusts and financial service companies) as regards 50% of the award.
-For these purposes, TSR is assessed from 25 January 2017, the date of Admission of the Company's shares to trading on the London Stock Exchange.
+For these purposes, TSR is assessed over three years from 1 January 2018.